-Dynamics within the wind sector are also leading to increased demand by large power consumers such as Google or Facebook which are committing to energy from wind turbines in longterm contracts.
+Dynamics within the wind sector is increased by the growing demand of large electricity consumers such as Google or Facebook, who secure electricity from wind turbines through long-term contracts.
 This also provides a sound financial basis for projects without a national feed-in tariff.
 For example WindEurope anticipates that between 2018 and 2022, a total of 2.3 gigawatts of wind energy will come online in Finland, which would be more than double the previously installed wind energy output.